andersbogsnes/ml_tooling/docs/quickstart.rst

     >>> data = BostonData()

 To create a model, use the Model class by giving it an estimator to instantiate the class.
-The estimator must scikit-learn standard API.
+The estimator must use scikit-learn's standard API.

 .. doctest::